-The graduates of the Undergraduate Programs at the LNM IIT Jaipur are expected to:
+The graduates of the Undergraduate Programmes at the LNM IIT Jaipur are expected to:

 The MME discipline is supported by a team of faculty members having excellent research credentials as well as extensive industry experience.

-The main objective of the mechanical engineering undergraduate program is to make positive, substantive, and lasting contributions to the lives of our students.
-This overall objective is further expressed by the following three program educational objectives:
+The main objective of the mechanical engineering undergraduate Programme is to make positive, substantive, and lasting contributions to the lives of our students.
+This overall objective is further expressed by the following three Programme educational objectives:

-The curriculum of each Program consists of a mixture of well thought out courses in the following broad categories: Language, Mathematics, Science, Engineering Science, Humanities/Social Sciences/Management, Professional Courses, Elective Courses, Laboratory Courses, Project Courses.
-A semester-wise structure of the curriculum for each program, currently being followed, is given in BTech-Program.
+The curriculum of each Programme consists of a mixture of well thought out courses in the following broad categories: Language, Mathematics, Science, Engineering Science, Humanities/Social Sciences/Management, Professional Courses, Elective Courses, Laboratory Courses, Project Courses.
+A semester-wise structure of the curriculum for each Programme, currently being followed, is given in BTech-Programme.
 However, the semester-wise structure is not followed rigidly.
 In fact, the students are encouraged to change the structure of their curriculum, to the extent feasible and desirable, to accommodate their own aspirations.
-The curriculum of every academic program is reviewed, periodically, with a view to incorporate the latest advances pertaining to the program.
+The curriculum of every academic Programme is reviewed, periodically, with a view to incorporate the latest advances pertaining to the Programme.